Skip to main content

 World War II

-It was also in this building that Supreme Commander of the Southeast Asian Command Admiral Lord Louis Mountbatten accepted the surrender from General Seishiro Itagaki on 12 Sep 1945.
-On the same day, a huge victory parade took place on the Padang in front of the Municipal Building and the Supreme Court to celebrate the end of the Japanese Occupation in Singapore.
+The Municipal Building also played a significant role in marking the end of the occupation.
+On 12 Sep 1945, Supreme Commander of the Southeast Asian Command, Admiral Lord Louis Mountbatten, formally accepted the surrender of General Seishiro Itagaki within its walls.
+That same day, a grand victory parade took place on the Padang, in front of the Municipal Building and the Supreme Court, celebrating Singapore’s liberation.

-A funeral service was conducted for Singapore’s war hero, Lim Bo Seng, outside the Municipal Building on 13 Jan 1946.
-His mortal remains were then interred near MacRitchie Reservoir, and a memorial was erected in his honour.
+The building also witnessed a moment of national mourning on 13 Jan 1946, when a funeral service was held there for Singapore’s war hero, Lim Bo Seng (林谋盛).
+His remains were later interred near MacRitchie Reservoir, where a memorial (located among the Esplanade Park Memorials today) was erected in his honour.

 Road to Independence

-On 3 Dec 1959, large crowds congregated outside the Former City Hall to witness the installation of Yusof bin Ishak as Singapore’s first Malayan-born Yang di-Pertuan Negara ("Head of State" in Malay).
-They were also introduced for the first time to the state anthem, Majulah Singapura, state crest, and state flag.
+Later that year, on 3 Dec, thousands gathered outside City Hall to witness the installation of Yusof bin Ishak as Singapore’s first Malayan-born Yang di-Pertuan Negara ("Head of State" in Malay), as well as the debut of the state anthem, Majulah Singapura, the state crest, and the state flag.

-After Singapore gained independence on 9 Aug 1965, the edifice housed various government offices, such as the Prime Minister’s Office, Ministry of Foreign Affairs, Ministry of Culture, and offices of the Judiciary.
-It also remained the venue for swearing-in ceremonies of high government office holders.
+Following Singapore’s independence on 9 Aug 1965, City Hall housed key government offices, including the Prime Minister’s Office, Ministry of Foreign Affairs, Ministry of Culture, and various judicial offices.
+It also continued to serve as the venue for the swearing-in ceremonies of high-ranking government officials.

 The Former City Hall wing of the National Gallery. | IMAGES: NG KAI